singulatron/superplatform/README.md

 ### Commercial License

 For commercial use, you must purchase a commercial license.
-Please refer to the [LICENSE-COMMERCIAL-USE](LICENSE-COMMERCIAL-USE) file for details, or contact us at dobronszki@gmail.com.
+Please refer to the [LICENSE-COMMERCIAL-USE](LICENSE-COMMERCIAL-USE) and [AUTHORS](AUTHORS) file for details.

 For more information, visit https://singulatron.com/home.